Do YOU need the IRB?

 If you answered YES to any questions above -YOU DO NEED THE IRB.

 Come join IRB Coordinator Deborah Smith for Coffee and Tea with the IRB.
-Researchers will have an opportunity to come by and ask questions, and have the IRB Coordinator pre-review applications and assist in the navigation of IRB forms.
+Researchers will have an opportunity to come by and ask questions, and have the IRB Chair and IRB Coordinator pre-review applications and assist in the navigation of IRB forms.
 And, of course, there will be refreshments, as well as coffee and tea!